odpi/egeria/open-metadata-resources/open-metadata-tutorials/beginners-guide/running-kubernetes.md

 1. Navigate to the `open-metadata-resources/open-metadata-deployment/charts` directory

-1. First we need to add an additional repository & retrieve dependencies we use for Egeria:
+1. First we need to retrieve dependencies we use for Egeria:

     ```bash
-    $ helm repo add bitnami https://charts.bitnami.com/bitnami
-    $ helm repo update
     $ helm dep update odpi-egeria-lab
     ```